College of Nursing

 BSN Program Requirements

 Students desiring to enter the nursing profession should indicate their major preference on the University application and seek guidance from an academic advisor in the College of Nursing.
 A separate application to the College of Nursing is required for upper division admission to the nursing program.
-The College of Nursing reserves the right to interview applicants at its discretion.
-Application deadline for the Traditional Program is February 1st and the application deadline for the Accelerated Program is July 15th.
+Applicants who meet the GPA requirements are required to participate in a live interview.
+The application deadline for the Traditional Program is February 1st and the application deadline for the Accelerated Program is September 15th.

 Students enrolled in the nursing program are expected to exhibit behavior that conforms to the Nurse Practice Act of the State of Florida.
 The College of Nursing reserves the right to refuse or discontinue enrollment of any student if the student violates the Nurse Practice Act of the State of Florida or in the judgment of the faculty the student does not meet the College's standards.

 A drug math requirement is included in specified nursing clinical courses.
 A student must achieve one hundred percent accuracy to meet the drug math requirement of each clinical course.
-If a student fails to achieve one hundred percent on a third, repeat testing, the student fails the specified lab course.
+If a student fails to achieve one hundred percent on a third, repeat testing, the student is required to withdraw from the specified lab course.

 To support the clinical competence of each student and promote patient safety, the College of Nursing has adopted a requirement of mid-curricular clinical assessment at the end of the 2nd semester.
 Each student is required to successfully complete the mid-curricular clinical assessment.
 A student who fails to perform the testing correctly and safely is permitted one repeat testing.
 A student who is still unable to demonstrate safe, competent care in a simulated clinical environment will be placed on a corrective action and will meet with the Assistant Dean of Undergraduate Programs prior to beginning NUR 4766L and NUR 4555L.